homewise-solutions-inc/developer-guides/banners/embed.md

 ### Step 3
-Paste following code where you want the Homewise product table to appear.
+Paste following code where you want the Homewise banner to appear.
 ```html
 <div class="homewise_banner"></div>
 ```

 ### Step 4 - Optional
-Optionally, customize the product table by adding `banner` configuration object to the `homewise` default object.
+Optionally, customize the banner by adding `banner` configuration object to the `homewise` default object.
 > :warning: Please refer to browser's console for errors.

 ```html